BACK TO DIRECTIVES

 Identity Does Not Suppress Failure

 Failure becomes systemic when identity is used to conceal it.
-Reputation, seniority, or perceived competence often pressures systems to soften reports, delay disclosure, or reframe failure as success.
+Reputation or seniority often pressures systems to soften reports or reframe failure as success.

 This directive mandates that failure remain visible and actionable.